 Members of the Oregon Paralegal Association are required to agree to and uphold the organization's Code of Ethics and Standards of Professional Conduct as part of their membership.
 Members must agree to these standards as part of the membership application process.
+Visit the Ethics Committee page for more information.

-In addition to those purposes and objectives set forth in the Oregon Paralegal Association's ("OPA") Second Amended and Restated Bylaws adopted on March 2, 2012 as amended, OPA expects its members to adhere to a code of ethics and standards of professional conduct.
+In addition to those purposes and objectives set forth in the Oregon Paralegal Association's ("OPA") Third Amended and Restated Bylaws adopted on February 11, 2019 as amended, OPA expects its members to adhere to a code of ethics and standards of professional conduct.
 In addition to the National Federation of Paralegal Associations, Inc., Model Code of Ethics and Professional Responsibility ("NFPA Model Rules") and the American Bar Association's Model Rules of Professional Conduct ("ABA Model Rules"), all members of OPA (including those individuals representing a sustaining member) are required to abide by the Code of Ethics and Standards of Professional Conduct reflected below.
 Violations by OPA's members of any of the provisions contained in this document, the NFPA Model Rules, or the ABA Model Rules may result in disciplinary action taken by the OPA Board.
 Disciplinary action may include, but is not limited to: censure, suspension, or expulsion of membership.

 Act with professionalism, integrity, competence, diligence, respect, and in an ethical manner with all of OPA's Members, as well as any speakers at OPA functions and any other functions in the legal community.